Regular employment law applied to all employment relationships. This included:

 If you were required to self-isolate because you tested positive for COVID-19, you would have been sent a text message from the Ministry of Health's official 2328 or 2648 number.
 You could show this text message to your employer as proof of your requirement to isolate.
 We encouraged employers to accept this as sufficient evidence for sick leave purposes, and not request further medical certificates.

 If you tested positive for COVID-19, you could return to the workplace after 7 days if you did not have symptoms.
 You were not required to test in order to leave isolation.
 However, your employer may have put in place a policy requiring a negative test before you returned to the workplace – normal consultation requirements applied to introducing such a policy.
 These tests should have been supplied by your employer.
 Note that some people may have returned a positive test even if they were no longer infectious.

 For more information on normal consultation requirements, see:

 The COVID-19 Leave Support Scheme helped employers and self-employed people, pay employees who had to self-isolate due to COVID-19.
 It was available between 6 April 2020 (then called 'COVID-19 Essential Workers Leave Support Scheme') and 15 August 2023.

 Contractors and self-employed

-Contractor arrangements are not covered by this guidance.
-Businesses and contractors can agree to any payment arrangements they wish to.
+Contractor arrangements were not covered by this guidance.
+Businesses and contractors could agree to any payment arrangements they wished.